ra1fh/eppconvert/README.md

         -o, --output FILE        Output EPP file (default: stdout).
         -s, --stepsize STEPSIZE  Stepsize in meters.

-gpx2epp reads the gpx file and writes an EPP version 7 height profile to stdout.
-Example usage:
+Here is an example that reads a GPX file and writes an EPP file to stdout with a stepsize of 200 meters between data points:

 	gpx2epp --input track.gpx --stepsize 200 > track.epp

-The optional stepsize parameter determines the stepsize in meters the epp file uses.
-The ergo bike can cope with arbitrary stepsizes, but only files with a stepsize of 200 can be modified in the bike UI editor.

 Only the first track of the GPX file is converted, including all track segments.
+Please note that arbitrary stepsize values can be used and do usually work, but only files with a stepsize of 200 meters can be modified with the control console editor.

 ### eppread

 Read and print Daum Ergo Bike EPP/EUP files.
+Prints textual representation to stdout.
+Can be useful for debugging.

     Usage:
         eppread [-i FILE] [-o FILE] [-l LIMIT]